akalinow/TPCReco/Utilities/config/README.md

 ## Formatting requirements

-The first [JSON](https://en.wikipedia.org/wiki/JSON#Syntax) object in a config file has to be called "Options" and then to include options as JSON objects within.
+The first(main) [JSON](https://en.wikipedia.org/wiki/JSON#Syntax) object in a config file has to be called "Options", a list of allowed options and command line arguments is a list of JSON objects within "Options" object.
 Every option has to have four values specified: type, defaultValue, description and isRequired.

 ## Example